The groups I've performed in over the years.

 Released CD 'Now and Then'.
 I had released these tracks on an LP that I had passed around to friends and it never really had a public release.
 I thought it deserved that.

-Performed at Nevada (Traralgon), Moe RSL, Morwell Club, Newborough Pub, Moe Golf Club, LV Rocker Trivea Nights and a few business functions throughout Gippsland.
+Performed at Nevada (Traralgon), Moe RSL, Morwell Club, Newborough Pub, Moe Golf Club, LV Rocker Trivia Nights and a few business functions throughout Gippsland.
 (Background music for the opening of the new Sage Computer Support offices in Morwell.)

 Supported Geoff Achison at the Yak, Abbotsford.
 Informal set at the Yak with Alex Burns.